 Multinational and International

-ATHENA+, an X-ray observatory to be proposed as a large
+Athena, an X-ray observatory proposed as a concept for a

 mission for the ESA science program, incorporating a single telescope